Statuses in Latin with translation. Quotes in Latin with translation

 [Canis vivus melior est leone mortuo].

-Wed from Russian proverb "Better a titmouse in the hands than a crane in the sky."
+Wed. from Russian proverb “Better a bird in the hand than a pie in the sky.”

 18. Carum est, quod rarum est.